survivejs/webpack-book/manuscript/developing/04_linting.md

 ...
 ```

-Given ESLint expects configuration to work, we need to define some.
-It relies on rules that tell what to lint and how to react if the rule isn’t obeyed.
+Given ESLint expects configuration to work, we need to define rules to describe what to lint and how to react if the rules aren’t obeyed.
 The severity of an individual rule is defined by a number as follows:

 * 0 - The rule has been disabled.
 * 1 - The rule will emit a warning.
 * 2 - The rule will emit an error.

-Some rules, such as `quotes`, accept an array instead allowing you to pass extra parameters to them.
+Rules, such as `quotes`, accept an array instead allowing you to pass extra parameters to them.
 Refer to the [ESLint rules documentation](http://eslint.org/docs/rules/) for specifics.

 Here’s a starting point that will work with our project: